strategineer/personal-website/content/bin/speedruns/surmount/index.md

 ## Juan Launch

-Importance: ?

-Difficulty: ?
+Difficulty: Easy

-With a bit of setup, this trick allows you to fling yourself further than you would be able to do otherwise.
-Might be relatively situational but it seems consistent.
+With a bit of setup, this trick allows you to fling yourself around 2 to 3 times as far compared to a regular jump.
+Might be relatively situational but it's very consistent.

-TBD Needs more investigation and practice.

 1. Grab a solid surface with both hands such that your legs intersect with the ground.
 2. Hold the left stick away from the surface toward where you want to go.